iwf-web/docker-nginx/README.md

 ### application specific configuration

 To enable on-upload virus scanning you have to put a file with location blocks of your upload routes to the `server-partials.d` directory.
-Include the file `clamav.conf` there.
+Include the file `clamav-scan.conf` there.
 Each location you put there is routed through the virus scanning service.

 To make it work, each route should comply with the following rules: